Skip to content

 Direct donations.
 Platforms like PayPal, Venmo, or Ko-fi let you send money without a 50% platform cut.
 Many creators link these in their bio or use a Linktree on their TikTok profile for easy access.

 Engagement.
 Free but valuable.
 Liking, commenting, sharing, and watching videos to the end signals the algorithm to push their content.
-If your favorite creator’s reach has dropped, our guide on why TikTok is not showing videos to followers explains how the algorithm works.
+If your favorite creator’s reach has dropped, our guide on why TikTok is not showing videos to followers explains how the algorithm works in more depth and what creators can do about distribution dips.

 That said, virtual gifts during a live carry social weight that direct donations don’t.
-The whole chat sees your Galaxy, and the streamer reacts in real time.
-That experience is part of what you’re paying for.
+The whole chat sees your Galaxy, and the streamer reacts in real time, often with a personal callout.
+That shared moment of recognition is part of what you’re really paying for.

 #Wrapping Up